 What is Responsive Design?

-10 years ago, that smartphones and tablets were not in the market, responsive design was not an issue.
-By increasing the number of people using smartphones and tablets, responsive design for all the websites became more crucial and nowadays, a non-responsive website may lose more than 60% of their visitors because of this weakness.
+If we go back in time to more than 15 years ago, when smartphones and tablets were not being used like today, responsive design was almost unknown.
+By increasing the number of people using smartphones and tablets, designing the websites in a responsive way became crucial.
+It is worth to consider that based on multiple surveys, a non-responsive website may lose more than 60% of their visitors due to such weakness.

-In Responsive design method the story is different.
-When a user visits a responsive website with a desktop or laptop, he can see all the contents and details.
-Once his screen becomes smaller, non-necessary parts of the website will become hidden but important contents will be displayed to them with a suitable appearance.
+That’s where the responsive web design stepped in.
+On responsive websites, when a user visits the website with a desktop or laptop, all the contents and details can be seen.
+Once the screen becomes smaller, unnecessary parts of the website will become hidden, but important contents will be displayed on the small screen with a suitable appearance.

-Creating an independent software needs continuous updates to be synched to the new versions of the operating systems.
-However, by applying responsive design on your website, its appearance automatically modifies itself.
-In other words, a responsive designed website adjust itself to a screen size regardless of the operating systems.
+As an alternative to responsive design, creating an independent software has an important disadvantage, that is the need for continuous updates to be synched to the newer versions of the operating systems.
+However, by applying responsive design on your website, its appearance modifies itself automatically.
+In other words, a responsive designed website adjusts itself to fit into any screen size, regardless of the operating systems.

-Responsive design method would make the search engines to investigate into your website contents easier.
-In this case, you don’t need to duplicate your contents for different versions and that would be effective for your website SEO as there is no repeated content on your website. for more information follow our Learn SEO Articles.
+Responsive design method would help the search engines to search out your website contents easier, which is good for your website SEO.
+Also, as you don’t need to duplicate your contents for different mobile/desktop versions, that would improve your website SEO as there is no repeated content on your website. for more information follow our Learn SEO Articles.

-Noticeably, smartphones are becoming more and more popular among the people and they are being produced in different sizes and screens.
-As a result, appropriate display and appearance of your website on their screen will satisfy users regardless of the size of their devices.
-Moreover, considering new Google algorithms, the “Mobile Friendly Websites” are more likely to get a better rank in Google.
+Since smartphones are becoming more popular all around the world, the manufacturers are bringing more innovation and newer technology to the industry such as production in different sizes and screens.
+As a result, appropriate display and appearance of your website on a visitor’s mobile screen regardless of its size, will satisfy the users and enhance the user experience.
+Moreover, considering new Google algorithms, the “Mobile Friendly Websites” are more likely to get a better rank on Google.

 Responsive Design VS Mobile version